 This post contains affiliate links.
 If you buy through these links, I may earn a small commission.

-Once you learn how to roast garlic, you’ll be including this healthy side dish more often with your meals.
+Once you learn how to roast garlic cloves, you’ll be including this healthy side dish more often with your meals.
+Learn how to easily roast whole heads of garlic!

 For the best flavored garlic, learning how to roast fresh garlic cloves can give a subtle difference to the taste of a dish.
 Compared to dried powdered, salted garlic or minced garlic that is pre-prepared and purchased in a store?